 · Law no. 31/1990, as amended and republished, covers the formation, powers, activities, and liquidation of partnerships, companies with limited liability, and joint stock companies.

 · Law no. 36/1991, as amended, contains the rules for the creation of private agricultural entities.

 · Government Emergency Ordinance no. 44/2008, as amended, regarding the authorization of individuals and family association that carries out independent commercial activities.

-The current law on the protection and encouragement of competition is Law no. 21/1996, as amended and republished, on competition, and Law no. 11/1991, as amended, on unfair competition.
+The current law on the protection and encouragement of competition is Law no. 21/1996, as amended, on competition, and Law no. 11/1991, as amended, on unfair competition.

 Law 297/2004 about capital markets is a revision and consolidation of several basic acts governing investments, including of previous normative acts in the field.

 The Financial Supervisory Authority (ASF) is Romania's central financial authority, having broad regulatory and oversight powers and set up upon merger of the National Securities Commission (CNVM), the Insurance Supervisory Commission (CSA) and the Private Pension System Supervisory Commission (CSSPP).